 Luckily, there are now turnkey, easily embeddable products that allow PoS providers to offer native accounting integrations with minimal hassle and at a minimal cost.

-To ensure a best-in-class product that scales with their business, providers should look for vendors that offer a versatile, universal API and robust solutions to the aspects of integrations that trip so many up, such as:
+To ensure a best-in-class product that scales with their business, providers should look for vendors that offer a versatile, business data APIs and robust solutions to the aspects of integrations that trip so many up, such as:

 - Handling multiple taxes and tax rates

 - Tackling refunds, disputes, and chargebacks

 Codat’s Sync for Commerce solution makes it easy for PoS platforms to get started with simple, built-in accounting integrations that delight their SMB customers and drive their business.

 To learn more about how they work, get in touch with our expert team—or sign up for a free account to see our platform at work.